 The cloud changes who you can work with and where they work.
 But it also presents the possibility of changing how people work in the future.
 The most basic step here is involving more individuals in the approval and review process.
-You can get client feedback earlier on in projects without creating administrative problems or multiple 'sources-of-truth'.
-Projects can be completed faster with fewer reworks.
-Fundamentally, the cloud opens the possibility to bring outside voices into the review and approval process, make quick changes and collaborate online.
+The cloud opens the possibility to bring outside voices into the review and approval process, make quick changes and collaborate online.

 When working with freelancers, the simple and dynamic approval processes created by cloud-based collaborative tools open the possibilities for new in-house roles.
-Rather than creating video content inhouse, you could hire a new 'editor'.
+Rather than creating video content inhouse, new 'editor' positions can open up.

 In-house teams can use their expertise to review and work with outside resources to create the perfect outcome, at a far greater scale.
-It might become possible to repurpose delete scenes for OTT streamed out-takes of shows, or back-scene footage.
-Ultimately, you are enabled to be much more flexible.
+It becomes easy to repurpose highlights for OTT streaming, or creatively re-deploy archive footage to create documentaries and player profiles.
+Ultimately, you are enabled to be much more flexible and engage fans on multiple channels.